lkesteloot/teamten-typeset/README.md

 This typesetting system was only used once, to typeset a [book written by my great uncle](https://www.teamten.com/lawrence/projects/memoir-book/).
-A few things are hard-coded (rules for French punctuation, minor layout spacing), but it shouldn't be too hard to get it to work for another type of book.
+A few things are hard-coded (minor layout spacing), but it shouldn't be too hard to get it to work for another type of book.